matteosoc/matteosoc/README.md

 # Hello!
 I’m Matteo 👋

 Welcome to my GitHub profile!
 I’m a web developer passionate about modern technologies and innovative solutions.
-I completed a 6-month part-time **Web Development** course with **Epicode**, and I’m excited to apply my skills in real-world projects.
+I completed a **Web Development** course with **Epicode**, and I’m excited to apply my skills in real-world projects.
 I love creating solutions that enhance user experiences and optimize business processes.

 ## What I Do 🔧